Navigating Digital Skills: IT Roles That Healthcare Can’t Go Without

 Health Information Management (HIM) Director

-Health information management (HIM) is a crucial function in healthcare, responsible for managing the organization’s health information systems, including EHRs, patient portals, and other electronic health tools.
+The Health Information Management (HIM) is a crucial function in healthcare, responsible for managing the organization’s health information systems, including EHRs, patient portals, and other electronic health tools.
 The HIM Director is responsible for overseeing the management of patient records, ensuring that they are accurate, complete, and secure.

-The HIM Director is also responsible for ensuring that the organization’s health information systems are compliant with regulatory requirements and standards, such as HIPAA (Health Insurance Portability and Accountability).
-They work with other IT staff and stakeholders to develop and implement policies and procedures that ensure the integrity and security of patient data.
+The HIM Director is also responsible for ensuring that the organization’s health information systems are compliant with regulatory requirements and standards such as HIPAA (Health Insurance Portability and Accountability).
+They work with other IT staff and stakeholders to develop and implement policies and procedures.
+Hence, they ensure the integrity and security of patient data.

 Cybersecurity Specialist